 As an independent curator and teaching artist, he has collaborated with numerous nonprofits and museums including MoMA; Jamaica Center for Arts and Learning; Flushing Town Hall; Queens Collaborative and Local Project Art Space.
-He has studied at Liga De Arte, San Juan, Puerto Rico; SVA, NY, NY and has a BA in Studio Arts from Hunter College, 2025.
-He has been interviewed for his curatorial work by Hyperallergic, 2024.
+He has been reviewed for his curatorial work by Hyperallergic, 2024.

 photo by: Krystal Conyé